Sesame: Production

-The white and other lighter-coloured sesame seeds are common in Europe, the Americas, West Asia, and the Indian subcontinent.
-The black and darker-coloured sesame seeds are mostly produced in China and Southeast Asia.
+The white and other lighter-colored sesame seeds are common in Europe, the Americas, West Asia, and the Indian subcontinent.
+The black and darker-colored sesame seeds are mostly produced in China and Southeast Asia.

 In the United States most sesame is raised by farmers under contract to Sesaco, which also supplies proprietary seed.

 Trade

 Japan is the world's largest sesame importer.
 Sesame oil, particularly from roasted seed, is an important component of Japanese cooking and traditionally the principal use of the seed.
 China is the second-largest importer of sesame, mostly oil-grade.
 China exports lower-priced food-grade sesame seeds, particularly to Southeast Asia.
-Other major importers are United States, Canada, the Netherlands, Turkey, and France.
+Other major importers are the United States, Canada, the Netherlands, Turkey, and France.

 Sesame seed is a high-value cash crop.
-Prices have ranged between US$800 and 1700 /t between 2008 and 2010.
+Prices ranged between US$800 and 1700 /t between 2008 and 2010.
+Prices depend on perceived quality, based on factors such as the seed's appearance, freedom from impurities, oil content of at least 40%, and sorting by size and colour.

-Sesame exports sell across a wide price range.
-Quality perception, particularly how the seed looks, is a major pricing factor.
-Most importers who supply ingredient distributors and oil processors only want to purchase scientifically treated, properly cleaned, washed, dried, colour-sorted, size-graded, and impurity-free seeds with a guaranteed minimum oil content (not less than 40%) packed according to international standards.
-Seeds that do not meet these quality standards are considered unfit for export and are consumed locally.
-In 2008, by volume, premium prices, and quality, the largest exporter was India, followed by Ethiopia and Myanmar.